-Corporate development is the group at a corporation responsible for strategic decisions to grow and restructure its business, establish strategic partnerships and/or achieve organizational excellence.
-It is a function which aims to create opportunities for the company by carrying out mergers, acquisitions, divestitures and deals which leverage the value of the company’s business platform.
+Corporate Development (Corp Dev) is the group at a corporation responsible for strategic decisions to grow and restructure its business, establish strategic partnerships and/or achieve organizational excellence.
+It is a function which aims to create opportunities for the company by carrying out mergers and acquisitions (M&A), divestitures, and deals which leverage the value of the company’s business platform.

 Corporate development is needed by a company to create and execute innovative strategies which will help the company harness its competitive advantage and thereby: